happypath-io/remote-config/README.md

 # HappyPath - Remote Config

 HappyPath provides developers with a simple way to create and manage remote configuration files to control any part of your application from the cloud.
+The values you change in your remote config will be updated on a specific time interval that you define, automatically.

 You can host your own config file or manage it in the cloud by creating a free account on our website: [happypath.io](https://www.happypath.io/).

-➡️ ➡️ For more information, installation instructions, and examples, please visit our documentation website: [docs.happypath.io](https://docs.happypath.io/).
+__➡️ ➡️ For more information, installation instructions, and examples, please visit our documentation website: [docs.happypath.io](https://docs.happypath.io/).__

 ## Installation